ParedesGab/PP1/README.md

 #### Hero section

-- The hero section is placed on the top of the home page.
+- The hero section is placed on the top of the home page below the navbar.
-- The intention was to make it simple but yet impactful - here the black background allows the single nematode picture to shine.
+- The intention is to make it simple yet impactful - here, the black background allows the single nematode picture to shine.
  - The title of the website (h2) "A extraordinary symbiosis" is next to the image and it has a yelloish/white color, same as the bacterials symbiont.
- - This background image as well as the title position and font-size was made responsive across all devices.
+ - The background image and the title position and font-size are responsive across all devices.

 ![Hero Section](documentation/hero_section.png)